razvantbf/angular-bare-app/README.md

-# One Goal App
+# A simple AngularJS App

-Find out your most important goal!
+Nothing too amazing.
+Just a simple AngularJS App for practice